Tatanagar–Bilaspur section: Iron ore

 Iron ore is the second largest commodity moved by the railways in India, accounting for 16% of total freight traffic.
 (Coal is number one with a 43% share).
-116 million million tonnes of iron ore was moved in 2006–07 which included 38.84 million tonnes of iron ore for export.
+116 million tonnes of iron ore was moved in 2006–07 which included 38.84 million tonnes of iron ore for export.

 In 2010–11 South-East Railway earned Rs 8,187 crore in freight charges, of which Rs 5,135 crore was from iron ore transportation.
 Apart from domestic consumption, iron ore from the mines in Odisha and Jharkhand is exported through Haldia, Visakhapatnam, Paradeep and Gangavaram ports.

 Bengal Iron and Steel Co. started iron mining at Pansiraburu in their Duia mines in 1901.
 Initially the iron ore was transported over hilly terrain and through thick forests in bullock carts to the nearest rail head at Manoharpur.
 The ore was consumed in the Kulti Works, which then produced iron.
 In 1910, the Manoharpur Light Railway was built from Manoharpur to the foot of Pansira Buru.
 It was extended to Chiria in 1916.
 A 64 km branch line from Tatanagar to Gorumahisani (on the Asansol–Tatanagar–Kharagpur line) was opened to traffic in 1911 mainly for transportation of iron ore.
 The Rajkharswan–Dongoaposi line was opened in 1924 and extended to Gua in 1925, primarily to transport iron ore and manganese ore for IISCO Steel Plant at Burnpur.
 In 1936, the Manoharpur Light Railway owned 34 locomotives, 5 railcars and 360 goods wagons.

 Tata Steel started the iron mines at Noamundi in 1925 and that has been the major source of its iron ore for many years.
 It has also been getting iron ore from its Joda mines for around half a century.
 The 28.05 km long broad gauge Noamundi–Banspani line was constructed between 1956 and 1958.

 The Jhakpura–Daitari line was opened for traffic in 1977 and the Banspani–Tomka line was added in 1998.

 Rourkela was connected to Barsuan iron ore mines (the township is Tensa) in 1960 and the line was extended to Kiriburu in 1963.

 Barsuan, commissioned in 1960, Kiriburu, commissioned in 1964, Meghahatuburu, commissioned in 1985, and Bolani, commissioned in 1960, are iron ore mines on this track administered by the Raw Materials Division of Steel Authority of India.
 Numerous private operators are engaged in iron ore mining, quite often for exports.

 Construction of the line between Jakhapura, on the Howrah–Chennai line, and Daitari was sanctioned in 1976–77.
 It was commissioned in 1981.
 The 152 km Daitari–Banspani line was sanctioned in 1992–93 to facilitate transportation of iron ore for export through Paradip Port.
 The Banspani–Kendujhar section was operational in 2004.
 The Kendujhar–Tomka section was operational in 2007.
 Passenger trains started plying on this route in 2009.